LuizGlomyer/homelab/README.md

 # Running the playbooks

 There are multiple Ansible roles, one for each service and one named [common](/roles/common/tasks/main.yml) that lays the groundwork installing packages and Docker.
-Each role can be ran individually by using tags (configured as their own name).
+For simplicity containerized roles don't depend on Docker in their task files, so you must run common at least once to ensure that Docker is properly installed.
+Aside from that, each role can be ran individually by using tags (configured as their own name).

 ```bash
 ansible-playbook playbooks/main.yml \